Not Available at present - Rs. 100.00

 Carrots were originally purple, red, white, green, yellow, or black.
 They were bred by taking the red and yellow carrots to create the orange root, just like using a paint box.
 So the orange carrot is actually the new kid on the block.

 Rs.
 220.00Celeriac, also called turnip-rooted celery or knob celery, is a variety of celery cultivated for its edible roots.
 It is sometimes called celery root.
 Beautiful in soup, sliced into salads or as a mash after roasting.
 Try it in big-flavoured, slow-cook dishes, or in its classic form, and as they do in France, as a remoulade.

-Rs.
-600.00Please note that the price mentioned below is the kg price.
+Not Available at present - Rs.
+950.00Please note that the price mentioned below is the kg price.
 Typically, a head of Orange cauliflower weighs between 600 - 900 grams.

 Purple cauliflower: it’s intriguing, alluring, and powerful.

 Roasting cauliflower lightly caramelizes the sugars in the vegetable.
 It brings the sweetness, savoriness, and nuttiness out of the cauliflower.
 Simply toss the cauliflower in some olive oil, season it with salt and pepper and roast it in the oven.
 Its a super easy side dish that brightens any dinner table and is sure to bring excitement and lively dinner conversation.

 Purple cauliflower is said to taste nuttier and sweeter than white cauliflower and does not have the slight bitterness sometimes found in white cauliflower.
 You can usually steam, simmer and roast purple cauliflower and it will retain its color.
 Serious overcooking will wash out some of the brightness of the colour.

 Purple cauliflower lets you add a vibrant color to a party vegetable dip, salad or vegetable roast.